Pandinosaurus/mstrimas.github.io/_posts/2016-09-13-rstudio-cloud-1.md

 ## Changing the RStudio password

 The AMI we've used includes [RStudio Server](https://www.rstudio.com/products/rstudio/), which provides a browser based interface to RStudio running on the EC2 instance.
-To access RStudio Serve in the browser you'll need to log on with any username/password combination that exist on the EC2 instance.
+To access RStudio Serve in the browser you'll need to log on with any username/password combination that exists on the EC2 instance.
 The `ubuntu` user that we used to log on via SSH is not suitable since it has no password.
 Instead, this AMI comes with an `rstudio` user that has a default password `rstudio`.

 To change the default password, log into the instance via SSH as described above, enter the following command, and follow the prompts.